ottigeda/gexperts/branches/formatter/trunk/!Readme.txt

 * GExperts_ExpertType_version.ini in the projects\editorexpert or
   projects\regularexpert respectively
 These files are used by all projects so you only need to edit them.

+Like __build.cmd, call __Release.cmd with or without a version parameter to create a GExperts-experimental-twm.zip file that contains all the files needed to install the experimental GExperts.

+**Dependenties**

+__Release.cmd depends on zip.exe in your path which you can download from http://www.info-zip.org/Zip.html

+__build.cmd needs the Delphi versions you want to compile for.